-You must submit your double-spaced paper to me (electronically, via Canvas) on the date listed in the "schedule" section.
+You must submit your double-spaced paper to me (electronic and hardcopy) on the date listed in the "schedule" section.
+For the hardcopy: Do not include a binder or special folder.
 Your font should be a standard font (Arial, Times New Roman, Calibri, etc) of size 12.
+Your hardcopy can be printed on one or both sides (duplex) of the paper.
+Please make sure you staple your paper rather than use a clip.
 Your final paper will develop the model and discuss how the data were gathered, how the model was tested, and how revised results relate to the model.